Penile Cancer Overview

-The precise causes of penile cancer are not yet fully understood within the general medical community.
-Some experts believe that penile tumors may form after bodily fluids become trapped within the foreskin.
-As such, men who are uncircumcised or practice poor genital hygiene are believed to have an elevated risk of developing penile cancer, as are men who are older than 50, smoke or have acquired immunodeficiency syndrome (AIDS) or human papillomavirus (HPV).
-A sexually transmitted infection, HPV has also been linked to an elevated risk of cervical cancer in women.
+The precise cause of penile cancer is not yet fully understood.
+Some experts believe penile tumors may form when bodily fluids become trapped within the foreskin.
+As such, men who are uncircumcised or practice poor genital hygiene are thought to be at increased risk.

 What are the symptoms of penile cancer?

-Early signs of penile cancer are often visible on the foreskin, shaft or head of the penis.
-Some common symptoms to watch for include:
+Early signs of penile cancer may be visible on the glans, foreskin or shaft of the penis.
+Common symptoms include:

 - A painless lump or thickened area of skin